The Twelfth Man: Why Software Systems Give Companies The Critical Edge - Part II

 Every journey requires ongoing investment.
-We do not normally start walking somewhere and then stop, frustrated at the ongoing cost of operating our legs.
+We do not normally start driving somewhere and then stop, frustrated at the ongoing cost of running the engine.
 Rather, we understand that if we are going to get anywhere, we need to keep going - keep expending - until we reach our destination.

 Successful enterprises understand that they have an ongoing relationship with their software systems and like any ongoing relationship, that requires ongoing investment.